energydrink9/gigmate/README.md

 ## 📌 Future Improvements
 - Improve music continuation quality through better training techniques
-- Support for additional musical styles and genres
 - Enhanced real-time streaming performance
-- Integration with MIDI for structured music generation
-- Mobile and desktop applications for enhanced accessibility

 ## 🤝 Contributing
 GigMate is an ambitious but early-stage project, and contributions are highly welcome!
 If you'd like to improve GigMate, please follow these steps: